NtsBastler/RedirectKeys/README.md

 With the scrollock on your keystrokes will be redirected to the target application.
 The window with the actual focus will get your keyboard inputs with scrollock off.

-## Things to fix
-Currently modifier like Alt, Control and Shift don't work.
-You need to toggle caps lock to write uppercase letters.

 ## Debugging RedirectKeys yourself
 You need the [XOJO IDE](https://www.xojo.com/download/) to debug the program.